shubho007/Python-Fundamentals/README.md

 # Python-Fundamentals
-Everything about Python under one roof
+Everything About Python Under One Roof